Cannabis health effects

 What to know

-• In 2023, Minnesota’s state government made it legal for adults over 21 to use cannabis.
+• In 2023, Minnesota’s state government made it legal for adults over 21 to use, possess or transport cannabis.

-• Marijuana is still illegal under federal law, where it is still classified as a controlled substance.
+• Cannabis is still illegal under federal law, where it is still classified as a controlled substance.

 Public health safety concerns